anniepineda/learning-journal/Journals/StructureWebPagesWithHtml.md

-**Before building a layout/blueprint should be made.** It is important that when building this blueprint the target audience is taken inot account.
-The more inofrmaiton is available aobut the customer the better a website can be built to suite their needs and preferences.
+**Before building a layout/blueprint should be made.** It is important that when building this blueprint the target audience is taken into account.
+The more inofrmaiton is available about the customer the better a website can be built to suit their needs and preferences.

 #### Things to thake into account when optimizing your site in a search engine are...